Finnish eurosceptics gain local seats but lose momentum

-Fears of such cuts have added to some voters' frustration over Finland's participation in EU rescue plans.
+Fears of such cuts have added to some voters' frustration over Finland's participation in EU rescue plans, with many feeling they are rewarding profligate countries while facing austerity at home.

-Many feel they are rewarding profligate countries while facing austerity at home, although most voters believe euro membership has provided stability and helped Finland emerge from the shadows of the former Soviet Union and neighbor Sweden.
+Most Finnish voters and businesses however believe euro membership has provided stability and helped Finland emerge from the shadows of the former Soviet Union and neighbor Sweden.

 "The euro crisis has not disappeared.
-We will see more bad news before Christmas," he said.
+We will see more bad news before Christmas."

-(Reporting by Ritsuko Ando and Jussi Rosendahl; Editing by Jon Hemming and Jason Webb)
+(Reporting by Ritsuko Ando and Jussi Rosendahl; Editing by Jon Hemming)